 4 T dried parsley flakes

-6 t ground savory (use summer savory — not the winter variety)
+6 tsp ground savory (use summer savory — not the winter variety.
+If necessary, you can substitute thyme, marjoram, or sage.)

 1. Combine all in a small bowl.
 Store in glass or plastic container with a tight fitting lid.
 Stir or shake occasionally before use to redistribute ingredients.